 Materials are substance and symbol.
 I use materials derived from manufacturing, discarded from culture, and gathered from nature.
 These include deadfall trees, lumber, clay, fur, lead, plaster, hair, steel, ink, pigments, paper, vines, and glass.
 They are ordinary, possessing memory of their own and the capacity to record memory.

 I make all my work by hand with simple tools and methodologies developed over years.
 Some processes are highly repetitive, the form emerging slowly through accretion.
 Others involve a single irreversible action; thus, from many attempts one is right.
 All labor is a meditation, a physical encounter with the unknown that becomes remembered in the body of the maker.
 This intimacy is transmitted through the piece itself to the viewer/witness.

 My formative years of family and place were a continuous confluence of opposites, often fraught, that I reframed as ‘paradoxical’ in part by making things.
+Art was how I learned to be in the world, how I learned to make sense of the world.
 Much later, my formal language matured in a rural studio at a calculated distance from art world trends.
 My formal educational path was circuitous; the years spent living improvisorially, working and traveling often along the margins are among the most meaningful.

 At the root of all I do is a deep love for the world and the grief that accompanies both.
 Though distinct these are not separate.
 We are a species as capable of horrific cruelty as we are of profound empathy.
-Perhaps astonishment is the fulcrum that moves us toward kindness.
 If my work is doing its work, the senses respond, feelings awaken, associations happen, and empathy is engaged.
 The heart stirs and opens our slow minds to doors unseen before.

 "Human Here and Now" Jonathan Goodman, Sculpture Magazine, March/April, 2020